 - 22. FRT aims to rapidly expand outreach to voters to educate them on SB 90's sweeping changes to Florida's election laws.
 FRT is concerned that the communities it serves will be confused about how to participate in future elections, and may even refrain from voting altogether.
 As a result, FRT is already planning to shift how it engages with voters at every stage of the voting process, from registration to education and assistance at polling places.
-This will require new voter education materials as well as updated training sessions for staff and volunteers in its election protection program, all of which will entail significant time to develop and costs to promulgate. - 23.
-Plaintiff FAITH IN FLORIDA is a 501(c)(3) organization with a mission to build a powerful, multicultural, nonpartisan network of over 800 congregation community organizations in Florida that address systemic racial and economic issues, including voter education, voter registration, and voter engagement throughout the State of Florida. - 24.
-Faith in Florida has staff organizers and regularly conducts voting-related activities in 30 counties throughout the state, including Miami-Dade, Broward, Palm Beach, Leon, and Hillsborough Counties, and maintains satellite offices in Miami and Miami Gardens.
-The organization also conducts legislative advocacy to protect and advance voting rights throughout the state.
+This will require new voter education materials as well as updated training sessions for staff and volunteers in its election protection program, all of which will entail significant time to develop and costs to promulgate.
+FRT has also altered its budget to account for extra costs associated with mailing voter registration forms in compliance with the new requirement to submit completed registration forms to the county where the applicant resides within fourteen days. - 23.
+Plaintiff FAITH IN FLORIDA is a 501(c)(3) organization with a mission to build a powerful, multicultural, nonpartisan network of over 800 congregation community organizations in Florida that address systemic racial and economic issues, including voter education, voter registration, and voter engagement throughout the State of Florida.

-- 25. In prior elections, including in 2020, Faith in Florida worked very closely with SOEs to make sure that drop boxes were placed in practical and accessible locations for community members.
+- 24. Faith in Florida has staff organizers and regularly conducts voting-related activities in 30 counties throughout the state, including Miami-Dade, Broward, Palm Beach, Leon, and Hillsborough Counties, and maintains satellite offices in Miami and Miami Gardens.
+The organization also conducts legislative advocacy to protect and advance voting rights throughout the state. - 25.
+In prior elections, including in 2020, Faith in Florida worked very closely with SOEs to make sure that drop boxes were placed in practical and accessible locations for community members.
 In addition, Faith in Florida widely distributed information on delivering ballots and where drop boxes were located.
 Faith in Florida also provided ponchos and umbrellas to voters in lines during prior elections, including in 2020.
 The organization also provided food and drinks to voters who waited in particularly long lines to make their experiences more comfortable.
-These activities are intended to incourage voters to remain in line and cast their ballots, but Faith in Florida does not seek to influence how voters vote. - 26.
+These activities are intended to encourage voters to remain in line and cast their ballots, but Faith in Florida does not seek to influence how voters vote. - 26.
 Due to SB 90, Faith in Florida will have to start its voting work earlier, more than double its voter education and voter engagement efforts, and update all of its voter education materials.
 For example, it will expand from four months of voter education to a full year, its staff will have to triple to cover more ground in less time, and it will have to create new voter education materials, including bilingual materials, and trainings, to include training of new staff and current staff on the changes in the law.
 And SB 90 will significantly interfere with and may altogether preclude Faith in Florida's voter assistance efforts to voters in long lines.